arathivariar/we_said_yes/README.md

 * Features

 	* Existing Features
                 * Languages Used
                 * Navigation
                 * Home Page Hero Image
                 * Home Page
                 * Footer
                 * Wedding Invitation
                 * RSVP
         * Future Features
-•	Testing
+* Testing
                 * Validator Testing
                 * Bugs
 * Libraries & Programs Used
 * Deployment
 * Credits
-        * Content
+        _ Content
-        * Media
+        _ Media

 **Design:**
 I started with a wireframe on paper with pencil as shown below:
 //Insert the wireframe here

-Text & Background colour
+* Text & Background colour:
   I selected both the text and background colours suitable for a wedding invitation.
 I wanted to keep the colour palette breezy with pastel colours and include images related to wedding.
 I have used a darker shade for the header and the footer to provide some contrast from the main sections.

 **Features:**